chanyaz/NewFTCApp-iOS/README.md

 ### Content Page:
 1. Done: Come up with bilingual and english switch.
-2. In Progress: Functionalities and buttons.
+2. Functionalities and buttons.
 3. Done: Video.
-4. Interactive Features.
+4. Done: Interactive Features.
-5. custom link
+5. Done: custom link
 6. Done: Handle Story Links
-7. In progress: Handle video and interative links
+7. Done: Handle video and interative links
-8. Handle Tag Links
+8. In Progress: Handle Tag Links
 9. Done: Offline and Caches for Content
 10. Done: A progress indicator untill web page is completely updated
+11. If a page is an empty ad page, show an ad
+12. If an interactive is a speedread, let it read the english text
+13. Hide/show sound button properly

 ### Sharing
 1. Done: WeChat